 By Owolabi Abiola/First zeal media

-The Ivorian Football Federation (FIF) has appealed to the Court of Arbitration for Sport (Cas) against an alleged decision the Confederation of African Football (Caf) to strip the country of the 2021 African Cup of Nations.
+The Ivorian Football Federation (FIF) has appealed to the Court of Arbitration for Sport (Cas) against an alleged decision by the Confederation of African Football (Caf) to strip the country of the 2021 African Cup of Nations.

 Last week, Caf president Ahmad told Afrique Media TV that Cameroon has been offered the 2021 finals which had already been awarded to Ivory Coast.
 His comments came after Caf took the 2019 edition from Cameroon due to poor preparation and security concerns.
 Ivory Coast have taken action following the week’s events.